COFAN

-Project under development, under the auspices of the Universidad De La Alqvimia.
+Project under the auspices of the Universidad De La Alqvimia.

-The Cofán have a profound knowledge of their natural world: the most megadiverse forests on the planet.
-Their wisdom comes from a rich, uninterrupted cultural heritage and close contact with the Ukabate, invisible beings who share lineage with the Cofán and dwell in the jungles that surround them.
-Through the ritual use of Yagé, the taitas and Cofán sages can see the Ukabate and request their support in healing and solving the problems that afflict their people.
+The Cofán, who live in the Amazonian foothills of Colombia and Ecuador, possess a profound knowledge of their natural world: the most megadiverse forests on the planet.
+Their wisdom comes from a rich cultural heritage and close contact with the Ukabate, invisible beings who, in their cosmogony, share lineage with the Cofán and dwell in the forests that surround them.
+Through the ritual use of Yagé (ayahuasca, one of the most important entheogenic plants of the Amazon basin), the wise Cofán can see the Ukabate and request their support in the healing and solution of the problems that afflict their people.
+The dream world to which the entheogenic plants lead can be interpreted as the Collective Unconscious and, in this way, the Ukabate are archetypes.

-The Yagé tradition constitutes an irreplaceable path to self-knowledge, balance with the environment and healing of the body and spirit.
-Through this work, we want to celebrate and exalt the endangered culture of the use of this sacred plant, a universal heritage with incalculable therapeutic value.
-This series is a tribute to the taitas, grandmothers and apprentices on whom the tradition is based.
+The Yagé tradition constitutes a powerful path to self-knowledge, balance with the environment, healing of body and spirit.
+Through this work, inspired by his visions, I want to celebrate and exalt the wisdom of the Cofán culture (today endangered by the armed conflict, drug trafficking and oil and mining extractions) in the use of this sacred plant, a universal heritage with an expanding therapeutic value.
+The series is a tribute to their taitas*, grandmothers and apprentices.

 The Cofan conceive of the world as a space divided into three levels.
 On the upper level live the sun, the moon, the stars and the rainbow.
 On the lower level live the owners of the animals and plants, the masters of nature.